Family Guide to the Pacific Harbour, Navua and Beqa

 Trips on the Navua River

 A fun adventure for all the family are excursions up the Navua River.
 Operators like Discover Fiji Tours can pick up families straight from their accommodation and take them on a stunning journey into the heartland of Viti Levu.
 Tours include a longboat ride up the Navua River, stopping by a Fijian village for a cultural experience, and swimming at a secluded waterfall spot.
 A traditional “lovo” lunch is also included.
 This tour has children’s rates.
+Find out more about the tour on Viator and Tripadvisor.

 White water rafting with Rivers Fiji is also available on the middle and upper Navua River, which is suitable for children aged eight years and above.

 Finally, hit the waters of the Navua River via river tube!
 This is essentially an inflatable rubber ring taking you down the gentle yet fun rapids.
 You’ll be transported up the Navua River by River Tubing Fiji to some stunning areas of the river gorge before being released down the river on the tube.
 You and your family will encounter waterfalls, spectacular scenery and a Fijian village.
 A riverside lunch is also included.
+Learn more about River Tubing Fiji on Viator and Tripadvisor.

 Ziplining in the Pacific Harbour